How to Enter an Aintree Sprint

 Click to enter:-

-Once you have completed your details for your first event of the season, our entry system allows you to simply copy your details across to enter further LMC events without having to key in everything again.
+Once you have completed your details for your first event of the season, our entry system allows you to copy your details to enter further LMC events without having to re-enter everything.

 Need to do some testing?
-Then don’t miss our Aintree Test/Track Days which are ideal for testing cars – and drivers.
-We have exclusive sessions for Single-seaters too!
+Then don’t miss our Aintree Test/Track Days, which are ideal for testing cars and drivers.
+We also offer exclusive sessions for single-seaters!
 For details, select our track day tab above.

-Sprint entries are open.
-Just select the appropriate event here:-
+Once the Sprint entries are open, just select the appropriate event here:-

 Note, we don’t accept entries by post.
-If you struggle to enter online, ask a friend or colleague to help you, or contact the LMC entries secretary for advice.
+If you struggle to enter online, ask a friend or colleague for help, or contact the LMC entries secretary for advice.
 See the event regulations for contact details.

-We use the ultra-secure Stripe payment service which allows you to use your normal credit or debit card without extra charge.
+We use the ultra-secure Stripe payment service so you can use your normal credit or debit card with no extra charge.
 LMC does not have access to your card details.

 Data Protection: